Asexuals (band)

-The Asexuals (or Asexuals) is a hardcore punk band from Beaconsfield that was a mainstay of the Montreal punk scene in the 1980s before changing into an alternative band following the departure of singer John Kastner.
+The Asexuals (or Asexuals) is a Canadian hardcore punk band from Beaconsfield that was a mainstay of the Montreal punk scene in the 1980s before changing into an alternative band following the departure of singer John Kastner.
 Kastner left to form the Doughboys and later, All Systems Go!.

 History

 The Asexuals formed in 1983 when Sean Friesen, T.J.
 Collins and Paul Remington, all Beaconsfield High students, decided to start a punk rock band.
 Another Beaconsfield native, future actor Al Goulem, was in the band as second guitarist for a few months with Collins singing.
 Their friend John Kastner quickly joined and became the singer.

 After briefly using the names "Commonwealth", "Dead Dog", "Johnny Jew and the Holocaust" and "VD Teens", they finally chose the name "Asexuals" because none of the band members had girlfriends at the time.
 Their music mixed elements of hardcore as well as more melodic punk rock à la The Nils or Hüsker Dü.